-Gross product sales were reduced by \$2.1 million and \$2.6 million in 2006 and 2005, respectively.
-For 2006, this reduction included \$680,000 related to damaged and expired product returns, \$253,000 related to cash discounts, \$179,000 related to fee-for-service costs and \$990,000 related to estimated rebates, chargebacks and discounts related to Kristalose.
-In 2005, this reduction included approximately \$2.0 million for promotional costs, \$232,000 related to cash discounts and \$378,000 related to damaged and expired product returns.
+Gross product sales were reduced by \$2.4 million and \$2.1 million in 2007 and 2006, respectively.
+In 2007, this reduction included \$1.1 million for damaged and expired product returns, \$0.6 million for cash discounts, \$0.4 million related to fee-for-service costs and \$0.2 million for estimated rebates, chargebacks, and discounts related to Kristalose.
+For 2006, this reduction included \$0.7 million related to damaged and expired product returns, \$0.3 million related to cash discounts, \$0.2 million related to fee-for-service costs and \$1.0 million related to estimated rebates, chargebacks, and discounts related to Kristalose.

 Cost of products sold.
-Cost of products sold in 2006 totaled \$2.4 million, representing an increase of \$1.9 million, or 349.9%, over cost of products sold in 2005 of \$533,000.
-Cost of products sold as a percentage of net revenues was 13.5% and 5.0% in 2006 and 2005, respectively.
-Of this increase, \$1.6 million was due to recording the cost of products sold associated with Kristalose beginning in April 2006.
-Prior to that date, we recorded no Kristalose cost of products sold because of the co-promotion arrangement referred to above.
-Additionally, \$226,000 of this increase was due to write-off of inventory for slow-moving product.
-Acetadote cost of products sold, as a percentage of Acetadote net revenue, was not materially different between 2006 and 2005.
+Cost of products sold totaled approximately \$2.7 million in 2007, representing an increase of approximately \$0.3 million, or 11%, over cost of products sold in 2006 of approximately \$2.4 million.
+Of the increase, approximately 52% related to Acetadote and 48% related to Kristalose.
+Cost of products sold as a percentage of net revenues decreased from 13.5% in 2006 to 9.5% in 2007.
+The decrease in the cost of products sold as a percentage of net revenue was due to the shift in the sales mix.
+Acetadote cost of products sold as a percentage of Acetadote net revenue was not materially different between 2007 and 2006.

 Selling and marketing.
-Selling and marketing expense in 2006 totaled \$7.3 million, representing an increase of \$1.7 million, or 30.1%, over selling and marketing expense in 2005 of \$5.6 million.
-Selling and marketing expense as a percentage of net revenues was 41.2% and 52.8% in 2006 and 2005, respectively.
-Of this increase, \$1.9 million was due to the launch of our new dedicated gastroenterology field sales force as well as other sales and marketing costs associated with the re-launch of Kristalose, offset by approximately \$200,000 in reductions in other sales and marketing costs.
-We anticipate selling and marketing expense will grow, as we expand both sales forces as well as our product lines.
+Selling and marketing expense totaled approximately \$10.1 million in 2007, representing an increase of approximately \$2.7 million, or 37%, over selling and marketing expense in 2006.
+Selling and marketing expense as a percentage of net revenue was 35.8% and 41.2% in 2007 and 2006, respectively.
+The dollar increase was primarily due to \$2.0 million in additional costs related to the new sales force created to promote Kristalose.
+Additionally, we incurred approximately \$0.7 million of increased royalty expense, of which \$0.4 million related to Acetadote and \$0.3 million related to Kristalose.
+We anticipate selling and marketing expense will grow as we expand both sales forces as well as our product lines.